College of Arts and Architecture

 School of Music

-The Master of Music in Music Education (MMME) is designed for currently licensed, practicing music teachers.
+The Master of Music (M.M.) in Music Education is designed for currently licensed, practicing music teachers.
 The degree can be completed 100% online, allowing music teachers to earn an advanced music degree on their own time, while continuing their teaching careers.
-The MMME curriculum emphasizes practical applications of music and music education content in K-12 music classrooms.
-Through the MMME, teachers will enhance skills, improve students' achievement, and increase earning potential.
-This professional degree program is accredited by the National Association of Schools of Music (NASM).
+The M.M. curriculum emphasizes practical applications of music and music education content in K-12 music classrooms.
+Through the M.M., teachers will enhance skills, improve students' achievement, and increase earning potential.
+Montana State University is accredited by the National Association of Schools of Music (NASM).

 Dean, College of Arts & Architecture